 Even so, Tesla is the clear winner on the pricing front.
 The most expensive version of the Cybertruck currently costs $69,900, and that gets you an increased range over the lower-specced models, plus three-motor all-wheel drive.
 Meanwhile, you can downgrade the car to two-motor, all-wheel drive ($49,900) or one-motor, rear-wheel drive ($39,900).

-The upshot of all this is that Tesla has the advantage on the price front, but the Hummer is currently ahead of it in terms of getting on the road (or off it).
+The upshot of all this is that Tesla has the advantage on the price front, but the Hummer appears to be ahead of it in terms of getting on the road (or off it).
+Especially now the Cybertruck has been delayed.

 Tesla Cybertruck vs GMC Hummer EV: Design and interior